Meet the Chief and Command Staff

 Emergency Services Assistant Chief

-Brad has worked for the Boise Fire Department for 10 years and has held the positions of Division Chief of Operations, and Division Chief of Safety and Training.
+Brad has worked for the Boise Fire Department for over a decade and has held the positions of Division Chief of Operations, and Division Chief of Safety and Training.
 Prior to coming to the Boise Fire Department, Brad served 20 years working for the Bureau of Land Management’s Fire and Aviation program starting as an entry level firefighter and working his way up through various Fire and Aviation positions ending with Division Chief.

 headshot of Romeo Gervais